Lucie, Lady Duff-Gordon: Egypt

 She noted "what is not pleasant is the absence of all brightness or gaiety, even from young and childish faces."
 Despite this she made Egypt her home for the rest of her life with the exception of two short visits to England in 1863 and 1865.
-Open to other cultures and a supporter of working-class politics in the United Kingdom Lady Duff-Gordon's sympathies were with the hard-working fellahin (peasantry) of Egypt.
+Open to other cultures and a supporter of working-class politics in the United Kingdom, Lady Duff-Gordon's sympathies were with the hard-working fellahin (peasantry) of Egypt.
 During the first years of her residence on the Nile she wrote numerous letters to her family, in which she gave vivid descriptions of Eastern life and many details of domestic manners and customs.
-These were collected, edited by her mother Sarah Austin and published as Letters from Egypt, 1863–1865, in May 1865 to provide the money to support her in exile.
-Their publication was the first really intimate picture by a European of a country that was into vogue in the West.
+These were collected and edited by her mother Sarah Austin and published as Letters from Egypt, 1863–1865 in May 1865 to provide money to support her in exile.
+The publication was the first really intimate picture written by a European of a country that was in vogue in the West.
 The image it created of her heroic struggle with consumption while far from home captured the imagination of the reading public.
-In many of her letters she made frequent scathing remarks about the British aboard and the Egyptian government.
-The book was so popular that by the end of its of its year of publication the book had gone through three editions.
-As a result of this fame all British travellers passing through Luxor made a point of calling on her, among whom were the writer Edward Lear in January 1867 and the Prince and Princess of Wales in February 1869.
-She found it more to her liking describing it as "a golden existence, all sunshine and poetry, and I must add kindness and civility."
+In many of her letters she made frequent scathing remarks about the British abroad and the Egyptian government.
+The book was so popular that the book went through three editions in its first year of publication.
+As a result of her literary fame, many British travellers passing through Luxor made a point of calling on her, including the writer Edward Lear in January 1867 and the Prince and Princess of Wales in February 1869.
+She found the city more to her liking describing it as "a golden existence, all sunshine and poetry, and I must add kindness and civility."